w-wojtak/coppelia-ros2-dnf/README.md

   Implements the **recall phase**:
   - Uses the learned memory and task duration fields to generate predicted action sequences.
   - Publishes these predictions as strings on `/dnf_predictions`.
-  - Operates feedforward, without feedback from the simulator.

 ### coppelia_bridge Package